moira-alert/doc/source/development/architecture.rst

 ``moira-metric-last-check:<trigger_id>`` Redis key contains last check JSON with metric states.

 When a metric changes its state, a new event is written to ``moira-trigger-events`` Redis key.
 This happens only if value timestamp falls inside time period allowed by trigger schedule.

+If a metric has been in NODATA or ERROR state for a long period, every 24 hours will be issued additional reminder event.

+Trigger gets EXCEPTION state, if any exception has occurred during trigger checking.

 Process Trigger Events